-organisation and host Agreement
+host Agreement

-DATED: [DATE]

-This agreement is made between:

-The Spare Room Project of [address] (the “Organisation”); and

-[Individual name] of [Individual address] (the “Host”, “you”, “your”)

 Thank you for offering your accommodation to those who need it and giving them a chance to take up internships that might otherwise have been difficult due to finances.
 Your support of this project is greatly appreciated.

 Scope of the Agreement